Case Study: UX Design, Art Direction

 Increase event creations

 Brides: Millennial, multicultural.
 The primary driver of the wedding planning.
 She knows exactly what she wants for her wedding.
-It’s important to her that her groom and his guys look good and is very involved in his attire decision.
+It’s important that her groom and his guys look good and is very involved in his attire decision.

 Teens: They value individuality and self-expression and are also the most accepting generation of other people’s uniqueness.